 The hours-of-service requirements for bus drivers are even more stringent: they are not permitted to drive more than 10 hours and may not drive after being “on-duty” for more than 15 hours.
 The required “off-duty” time for bus drivers prior to starting their shift is eight consecutive hours.

 For both property-carrying and passenger-carrying motor carriers, drivers are restricted to a maximum of 60 hours “on-duty” every seven days (if the carrier does not operate every day of the week).
 If the motor carrier operates every day, then this limit changes to 70 hours in eight days.
 After reaching this limit, there is a required 34 consecutive hours of “off-duty” time which must elapse before they are permitted to begin the time calculation again.

 Subject to certain exemptions, intrastate truck drivers are permitted to drive 12 hours following 8 consecutive hours off duty.
 They may not drive after having been “on duty” 15 hours, following 8 consecutive hours off duty.

-There is a maximum of 70 hours worked/driven in any consecutive 7 day period.
+- There is a maximum of 70 hours worked/driven in any consecutive 7 day period.
 A driver may restart a consecutive 7 day period after taking 34 or more hours off-duty.

-Certain intrastate truck drivers are exempt from these regulations as well as the requirement to keep a log of their hours.
+- Certain intrastate truck drivers are exempt from these regulations as well as the requirement to keep a log of their hours.
 They include a person:

-who returns to the work-reporting location and is released from working within 12 consecutive hours;
+- Who returns to the work-reporting location and is released from working within 12 consecutive hours

-operates within a 150-air-mile radius of the normal work reporting location.
+- Operates within a 150-air-mile radius of the normal work reporting location.

 If you believe a truck driver fatigue was a factor in your TX semi-truck wreck, contact the Anderson Law Firm today for a free case review.
 Our truck accident lawyers may be able to help you get compensation for your medical bills, lost wages and pain and suffering.